eeervin/deep_learning/README.md

 - [ ] Cleaning up code, packing it all together (Done for Stage 2)
 - [ ] Final documentation

+## Results

+### GAN

+The most popular field where we can use GANs is 'face-creation'.
+You can find lot of example and tutorial for generated random faces.
+In this project the generator learn the relevant points on face images.
+We give for this network deep dream images for training.
+It has big potential, but the first attempt it learnt the main object of the image and just a little bit of the dream.
+The second problem is GAN-s not too good with big images, to solve these problems would be a good task for the next few weeks.
 <!--
 ## Authors
 * **Name1** - *Worked on.....* - [gitname](https://github.com/gitname)